Sunday, October 21, 2012

 Additional Coursework: Environmental Sciences [M.A.
 Program, Montclair State (NJ) University, not completed: Harbans Singh]; GIS [M.A.
 Program, U-MD College Park, not completed: Derek Thompson]

-Current Research Interests: Animal Behavior; Behavioral Ecology [cf. John Hurrell Crook, 1964]; Social Biology [especially, Social Evolution: Major Transitions Approach, especially, Mammals, including, Humans]; Hystricognaths; Bathyergidae [African mole-rats]; Evolution of Interdependence; Evolution of Cooperation; Evolution of Division-of-Labor; General Principles, especially, Hamilton's Rule [rb - c>0 -----> rb>c]
+Current Research Interests: Animal Behavior; Behavioral Ecology [cf. John Hurrell Crook, 1964]; Social Biology [especially, Social Evolution: Major Transitions Approach, especially, Mammals, including, Humans]; Thermal Biology [Metabolic Theory]; Hystricognaths; Bathyergidae [African mole-rats]; Evolution of Interdependence; Evolution of Cooperation; Evolution of Division-of-Labor; General Principles, especially, Hamilton's Rule [rb - c>0 -----> rb>c]

-Taxa studied: Tropical Plants [Botany Mentor, Harlan Banks, Cornell University] ...
-Fieldwork Pithecellobium saman, Andira inermis; bracken fern [Dennstaedtiaceae spp.], Tabebuia neocrysantha [Bignoniaceae], xaté [Chamaedorea spp.]; Animals, Fieldwork Ppublished: Fish [Entomacrodus nigricans]; Mammals [including, humans]; particularly, howler monkeys, Alouatta spp.
-[Alouatta palliata, 3 sub-spp.; also, A. pigra, A. caraya]; Fieldwork Unpublished: spiders, vultures, dung beetles; Laboratory Unpublished: albino [Norway] rats, Madagascar cockroaches, planaria; Fieldwork Unpublished: vultures, scorpions, dung beetles
+Taxa studied: Tropical Plants [Botany Mentor, Harlan Banks, Cornell University]: Fieldwork Pithecellobium saman, Andira inermis; bracken fern [Dennstaedtiaceae spp.]; Tabebuia neocrysantha [Bignoniaceae]; xaté [Chamaedorea spp.]; Animals, Fieldwork Published: Fish [Entomacrodus nigricans]; Mammals [including, humans]; particularly, howler monkeys, Alouatta spp.
+[Alouatta palliata, 3 sub-spp.; also, A. pigra, A. caraya]; Fieldwork Unpublished: spiders, vultures, dung beetles; Laboratory Unpublished: albino [Norway] rats; Madagascar cockroaches; planaria; Fieldwork Unpublished: vultures; scorpions; dung beetles

 Publications: > 100, including, scientific articles and book chapters; 9 books [including, five conventionally-published books (2 of these edited volumes--one of these with co-author & the other singly-authored); two self-published books; one self-published monograph; one self-published blogpost--self-published texts available at lulu dot com]; 2 special Issues [1 issue comprised of 2 issues]; book reviews; technical reports; newsletter; and newspaper articles